Backstreet abortion and options for unwanted pregnancy in the past

-The two could marry if both free to do so - to quote another well-known saying - 'to give the child a name', the name being the surname of the father.
+The man responsible could marry the woman if both were free to do so.
+This was - to quote another well-known saying - 'to give the child a name', the name being the surname of the father on the birth certificate.
 The woman was described as 'having to get married' and the man as 'doing the right thing by her'.
 These were common expressions in my childhood.

 Because I have researched family history in such detail, I can give another example of a reaction to unwanted pregnancy.

 Yet another solution was to try to bring on a miscarriage, for example by throwing oneself down some stairs, drinking gin or poking around with needles.
-As far as I could tell, these solutions were generally pointless wastes of time at best and often seriously risky at best.
+As far as I could tell, these solutions were generally pointless wastes of time at best and always seriously risky healthwise.